wbthomason/packer.nvim/README.md

 `packer.sync()`, if set to `true`.
 Note that otherwise, you **must** run `packer.compile` yourself to generate the lazy-loader file!

+### User autocommands
+`packer` runs most of its operations asyncronously.
+If you would like to implement automations that require knowing when the operations are complete, you can use the following `User` autocmds (see `:help User` for more info on how to use):

+- `PackerComplete`: Fires after install, update, clean, and sync asynchronous operations finish.
+- `PackerCompileDone`: Fires after compiling (see [the section on compilation](#compiling-lazy-loaders))
 ## Debugging
 `packer.nvim` logs to `stdpath(cache)/packer.nvim.log`.
 Looking at this file is usually a good start if something isn't working as expected.